Oral Pathology & Oral Cancer

 Oral pathology can involve soft tissue (mucosa) or hard tissue (bone).
-The mouth is lined with a special type of skin called mucosa.
-Mucosa is normally smooth and coral pink in color.
+The mouth is lined with a special type of skin called the mucosa.
+The mucosa is normally smooth and coral pink in color.
 Any alteration in this appearance could be a warning sign for pathology.
 The most serious oral pathology is cancer.

 However, any patient with facial and/or oral pain without an obvious cause may also be at risk for oral cancer.

-All biopsies are sent to a board certified oral pathologist for histopathogic evaluation.
-The biopsy result will be reviewed with you during your follow up examination approximately one week after surgery.
+All biopsies are sent to a board-certified oral pathologist for histopathologic evaluation.
+The biopsy result will be reviewed with you during your follow-up examination approximately one week after surgery.
 A copy of the biopsy report will be sent to your referring dentist.